kthomasking-debug/prostat-hvac/docs/JOULE-BRIDGE-SETUP.md

 For issues or questions:

-- Check logs: `journalctl -u prostat-bridge -f`
+- Check logs: `journalctl -u joule-bridge -f`
 - Review this guide
 - Check GitHub issues (if applicable)
 - Test API endpoints directly with `curl`